webzakimbo/bcome-read-the-docs-guides/docs/source/network-configurations/hybrid-static-cloud.rst

 Tree Hierarchy
 ==============

 Illustrated below is the installation's tree structure.
 The "gcp" namespace contains servers populated from Google Cloud Platform.
-The "on_premise" is a local fileserver, whilst the "hybrid" namespace amerges both allowing orchestration of all at the same time.
+The "on_premise" is a local fileserver, whilst the "hybrid" namespace merges both allowing orchestration of all at the same time.

 .. code-block:: bash